April and May 2023 OHSAA Athletic Discussion Meetings

 Sports Medicine:

 - Provide evidence of “Emergency Action Plan” protocols that are utilized by interscholastic teams within the school’s athletic department.
-Click HERE for example of an Emergency Action Plan
+(Example Link)

 - EACH team’s plan should include: